wusai2333/trib/doc/lab2.md

 }
 ```

-`Time` is a real-world timestamp, read from the machine's time on the frontend
+`Time` is a real-world timestamp, read from the machine's time on the front-end
 immediately after `Post()` is called on a `trib.Server`.
 In order to sort
 tribbles in a globally consistent and *reasonable* order, however, we cannot
-sort the tribbles only by this timestamp, as different frontends may have
+sort the tribbles only by this timestamp, as different front-ends may have
 different clocks.
 For sorting, the Tribbler service uses a distributed logical
 `Clock` in `uint64`.